Devastated family of teenager killed in Nottingham attacks condemn ‘senseless murder’

 They added: “Thank you for your understanding, and to everyone who has supported us in this awful journey so far.”

+Taunton-based Bishops Hull Cricket Club paid tribute to Mr Webber as a “dear friend” and “key part” of the club as it invited family and friends to lay flowers and pay their respects at the club.
+Former England cricket captain Michael Vaughan also paid tribute, describing him as a “young cricketer gone far too soon”.

+Taunton School said its community was “heartbroken” by his death, with the former pupil having left sixth form last year after joining the independent school in nursery.
+“In his long association with the school, he touched the lives of many staff, pupils and parents and his loss will be very difficult to come to terms with,” staff said.

-Webber and Kumar were both first-year students and were stabbed just minutes away from the student halls in Lenton where they both lived, according to a friend.
+Mr Webber and Ms Kumar were both first-year students and were stabbed in Ilkeston Road at around 4am, just minutes away from the student halls in Lenton where they both lived, according to a friend.

 One 20-year-old told The Independent the pair had been walking home from a nightclub after celebrating the end of their exams.

-Kumar is reported to have played hockey for England Under 18s, as well as the university’s first team, with the sport’s governing body England Hockey calling describing her as a popular member of the team, adding: “Our thoughts are with Grace’s family, friends, teammates and the whole hockey community at this time.”
+Ms Kumar is reported to have played hockey for England Under 18s and Under 16s, and the university’s first team, with the sport’s governing body England Hockey describing her as a popular team member, adding: “Our thoughts are with Grace’s family, friends, teammates and the whole hockey community at this time.”

+Woodford Wells Cricket Club, in Essex, said “fun, friendly and brilliant” Ms Kumar was a former team captain there, describing her as “a fiercely competitive, talented and dedicated cricketer and hockey player”.

+Southgate Hockey Club in north London expressed “profound sadness” at Ms Kumar’s death, calling her a “huge talent and much loved member” of the club.

 Dozens came to pay their respects at a 5pm vigil at St Peter’s Church on Tuesday, with a large group of boys consoling one another, as Nottingham University student union cancelled its Grad Ball, which had been due to take place on Tuesday night.